What is Trimming?

 - Hot Keys Tip: Click on one of the red dots and you can use the right and left arrow keys on your keyboard to move it .1 second at a time.

 - You can add multiple Trim Areas by clicking Add Trim Area again after selecting a new spot within the video (use the video control circle to move the video to a new section).
 When you save the video we will merge all of the trim areas together to form one final video.
+(If you have a mistaken trim area added, then you can remove a trim area, by clicking on a trim area that has been created and click Remove Trim Area.)

 - To save your new trimmed video click on Save or Save as New on the bottom left corner.
 If you decide to not trim the video you can click on Cancel to not create any changes.